 The tenkara philosophy is our philosophy and simplicity is at its core.

 We believe in respecting where tenkara comes from because that's the best way to keep things very simple.
-We also believe in innovating and creating the best products possible, and if anything ever fails we believe in getting it fixed quickly so you can be in the water sharing the tenkara story again soon.
-And, we love simplicity because it is liberating.
+We are not inventing a method of fishing, we are here to share the tenkara story with you.
+We believe in innovating and creating the best products possible, and if anything ever fails we will work to get it fixed quickly so you can be in the water sharing the tenkara story with friends.
+We love simplicity because it is liberating.
 It allows us to travel far without worrying about what gear to carry, and it allows us to explore and enjoy tenkara with other activities because simplicity doesn't take up much room.

 Simplicity matters because it is liberating and makes fly-fishing accessible and intuitive.
 Take, for example, the idea that tenkara anglers in Japan use only one fly pattern

 , and don’t change it.
-It goes completely against what most western fly anglers are taught, that if their fly pattern is not working they should change, and that they should carry dozens of fly patterns and a hatch-guide book must be consulted before going fishing somewhere new.
+It goes completely against the thinking of western fly fishing, where, if the fly pattern is not working, it should be changed.
+And fly fishing requires dozens of fly patterns, and a hatch-guide book must be consulted before going fishing.
 Tenkara’s focus on technique rather than gear means you can go to any stream in the world in search of trout without worrying about what flies to take.
 This philosophy of not relying on unnecessary gear applies to a lot of things people may tell you that you need to fish, from leaving the reel behind, to not needing leaders, to realizing split-shot, strike indicators, floatant (the list goes on), are not needed to fly-fish.
 Liberating.

 The small amount of equipment and speedy setup means we can take tenkara anywhere and enjoy it with other activities.
-Intuitive and accessible means anyone can do it.
 Going for a hike?
 Bring tenkara along (and just one fly pattern).
 Going backpacking, climbing, canoeing, foraging?
 Take a tenkara rod, line and fly and enjoy fishing along the way.
 Read about TENKARA+

 , the idea of enjoying tenkara with anything.